zauberzeug/nicegui/README.md

 ## Purpose

-NiceGUI is intended to be used for small scripts and user interfaces with a very limited user base.
-Custom "Smart-Home Control" solutions or "Robotics" for example.
-It's also helpful for development like tweaking/configuring a machine learning training or tuning motor controllers.
+NiceGUI is intended to be used for small scripts and single-page user interfaces with a very limited user base.
+Like smart home solutions, micro web apps or robotics projects.
+It's also helpful for development, when tweaking/configuring a machine learning training or tuning motor controllers.

 ## Features

-- browser-based GUI
+- browser-based Graphical User Interface
 - shared state between multiple browser windows
 - implicit reload on code change
 - clean set of GUI elements (label, button, checkbox, switch, slider, input, ...)